You’ve been blessed with a beautiful baby girl, and want her to grow up as a strong, independent, and successful woman.

 You’re dramatic/sensitive for no reason.

-It doesn’t matter how silly you think her problems are, don’t discount her feelings by saying things like this.
-Instead, have a heart to heart so that she feels like her emotions are validated and she can talk to you whenever something happens.
+It doesn’t matter how silly you think her problems are, don’t discount her feelings.
+Instead, have a heart to heart.
+It is important she feels like her emotions are valid, and she can talk to you whenever something happens.

 Also, let her cry and express her feelings instead of shutting her down.